Do you want to install WordPress locally on Mac?

 WordPress needs a database to store all of its content and data.
 You’ll need to create this database before you can create a local website.

-In the MAMP ‘Preferences…’ window, simply click on the OK button.
+In the MAMP ‘Preferences…’ window, simply click the ‘OK’ button.
 This should launch the MAMP application in a new browser tab.

-Our next task is launching phpMyAdmin.
-This is a web-based application that you can use to manage your website’s MySQL database.
+Your next task is to launch phpMyAdmin.
+This is a web-based application for managing your website’s MySQL database.

-In the toolbar, click on Tools » phpMyAdmin.
+In the toolbar, let’s navigate to Tools » phpMyAdmin.

-You can now type a name for your database into the ‘Database name’ field.
-You can name your database anything you want.
-Just be sure make a note of the name, as we’ll be using it in the next step.
+You can now type a name for your database into the ‘Database name’ field with anything you want.
+Just be sure to remember the name, as we’ll be using it in the next step.

-After typing your database name, click on the Create button.
+After typing your database name, you can click the ‘Create’ button.

 In a new browser tab, simply go to http://localhost:8888/

-If you’re using any port other than 8888, don’t forget to change this URL to mention your port.
+.
+If you’re using any port other than 8888, simply change this URL to mention your port.

 The WordPress installation wizard starts by asking you to choose a language.
-Go ahead and make your choice, and then click on the Continue button.
+After making your choice, you can click on the ‘Continue’ button.

-On the next screen, WordPress lists all of the information it needs to complete the installation.
+On the next screen, WordPress will show you the list of all of the information it needs to complete the installation.

-After reading this screen, click on the ‘Let’s go’ button to move forward.
+After reading this screen, go ahead and click on the ‘Let’s go’ button to move forward.

-After typing all this information, just click on the Submit button.
+After typing all this information, simply click the ‘Submit’ button.

 WordPress will now connect to your database and create a configuration file for you.
 Once it’s finished, you’ll see a success message.

-To move onto the next step, click on the ‘Run the installation’ button.
+To move on to the next step, you can click the ‘Run the installation’ button.

-You can also change the title in your WordPress dashboard at any point.
+If you’re unsure about your site title, no need to panic.
+You can change the title in your WordPress dashboard at any point.

-You’ll also need to create a username and password.
+You’ll then need to create a username and password.
 This is the login information you’ll use to access your WordPress dashboard.

 WordPress will now run the installation.